apache/fluo-website/tour/exercise-1.md

 **** end table dump ****
 ```

 ## Part 3 : Using Fluo Recipes

 The way to compute word counts above is very prone to transactional collisions.
 One way to avoid
-these collisions would be use the CollisionFreeMap provided in Fluo Recipes.
-Currently Fluo
+these collisions is to use the CollisionFreeMap provided in Fluo Recipes.
+Currently Fluo Recipes is
-Recipes is not released, this sections will be updated with more information once it is.
+not released, this section will be updated with more information once it is.